Topics Overview¶

 Automated testing

-Large Language Model-Based Agents for Software Engineering: A Survey,
+Large Language Model-Based Agents for Software Engineering: A Survey (section 4),

 Fudan University, Nanyang Technological University & University of Illinois at Urbana-Champaign